-🗚 Top tip
+Top tip

-Encourage students to make notes using the computer's 'sticky notes' tool to mimic the computer-based exam platform, instead of using notepads.
+Encourage students to make notes using the computer's 'sticky notes' tool to mimic the digital exam platform, instead of using notepads.

-For B2 learners and above, there is a range of reading activities on the Cambridge One VoILA platform.
+For B2 learners and above, there is a range of reading activities on the Cambridge One VolLA platform.
 Students can create an account to use at home or in the classroom.